Lemon Dam

-The earthen dam is a project of the United States Bureau of Reclamation and was completed in 1963, at 284 ft high and 1,360 ft long at its crest.
+Lemon Dam is an earthen dam, and is a project of the United States Bureau of Reclamation.
+It was completed in 1963, at 284 ft high and 1,360 ft long at its crest.
 The dam impounds the Florida River for flood control and irrigation water storage, operated by the local Florida Water Conservancy District.
 120 kW of hydroelectric power is generated here.